 Bonus: Neck pillows can be a godsend on extended itineraries, but they’re also cumbersome (and generally aren't very chic).
 This inflatable one solves the quandary ($30).

-13 hours: San Francisco to Hong Kong
+Best clothes for long flights: San Francisco to Hong Kong

 Lately, outdoor brands have significantly upped their style quotient.
 This hoodie by Patagonia is high on looks and functionality ($149).
 (Yes, okay, we got a hoodie in here.)